biocypher/open-targets/README.md

 ```

 ## Code Generation
-This repository makes use of code generation (powered by [jinja](https://jinja.palletsprojects.com/en/stable/)) to generate some scripts such as the Open Targets data schema represented in Python classes.
-The code generation scripts are under `code_generation`. `*.jinja` are template files of the generated scripts and each one will have it's corresponding script generated in the same directory it resides.
+This repository uses code generation (powered by [jinja](https://jinja.palletsprojects.com/en/stable/)) to generate scripts such as the Open Targets data schema represented in Python classes.
+The code generation scripts are located under `code_generation`. `*.jinja` files are templates for the generated scripts, and each template has its corresponding script generated in the same directory.

-## Future
+## Future Plans
-- Streaming from cloud, eliminating the need of downloading datasets to local storage
+- Implement cloud streaming to eliminate the need for local dataset storage
-- Codeless mode, defining node/edge definitions in a JSON/YAML file
+- Develop a codeless mode for defining node/edge definitions in JSON/YAML files
-- Reach beyond Open Targets data to covers all kinds of tabular data
+- Extend beyond Open Targets data to support various tabular data formats
-- Comprehensive set of scientifically meaningful node/edge definitions and knowledge graph schemas
+- Create a comprehensive set of scientifically meaningful node/edge definitions and knowledge graph schemas

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request or an Issue if you discovered any issue.
+Please feel free to submit a Pull Request or create an Issue if you discover any problems.

 ## License